Krysten Stein

 Professional Summary

-Grounded in feminist media studies and platform studies, Stein focuses on digital platforms and media industries, including TikTok, reality television, creator economies, and networked cultures of visibility.
-Her research explores how algorithms, moderation systems, monetization structures, and visibility metrics shape credibility, participation, labor, and emotional life under platform capitalism.
+Grounded in feminist media and platform studies, her work investigates how platforms and media industries, including TikTok, reality television, and creator economies, shape labor, credibility, participation, and emotional life.
+She examines how algorithms, monetization systems, moderation practices, and visibility metrics structure everyday experiences under platform capitalism.

-A central area of her scholarship examines the rise of mental health content online.
-She conceptualizes this broader media-cultural formation as theratainment: the convergence of therapeutic discourse and entertainment logics across contemporary media culture.
-Her work also develops concepts including the care paradox, ambient caregiving, compulsory care labor, and trustwork to analyze how care, credibility, and emotional labor operate under platform conditions.
+A central area of her scholarship focuses on mental health content online.
+She conceptualizes this broader media-cultural formation as theratainment, the convergence of therapeutic discourse and entertainment logics across contemporary media culture.
+Her work develops concepts including the care paradox, ambient caregiving, compulsory care labor, and trustwork to explain how care, credibility, and emotional labor operate under platform conditions.

-Methodologically, Stein works primarily with qualitative, feminist, and critical-cultural approaches, including interviews, discourse analysis, and digital ethnography.
-Her scholarship bridges platform governance, creator economies, feminist media studies, television and popular culture, and digital mental health research.
+Using qualitative and critical-cultural approaches, including interviews, discourse analysis, and digital ethnography, her scholarship bridges platform governance, creator economies, digital mental health, feminist media studies, and television and popular culture studies.

-Her research has appeared in Feminist Media Studies, Gender & Society, International Journal of Communication, European Journal of Cultural Studies, Convergence, and Queer Studies in Media & Popular Culture.
-She is currently completing her first book manuscript, And How Does That Make You Feel?
-Theratainment and the Digital Commodification of Mental Health (under contract with University of California Press), which examines how platform power, emotional labor, and visibility economies reshape care into cultural production.
+Her work has appeared in Feminist Media Studies, Gender & Society, International Journal of Communication, European Journal of Cultural Studies, and Convergence.
+Her first book, And How Does That Make You Feel?
+Theratainment and the Digital Commodification of Mental Health (under contract with the University of California Press), examines how platform power and visibility economies reshape care into cultural production.

 Education